ethbmc/ethbmc/README.md

 - Rust nightly (tested with version 1.44.0)
 - [go-ethereum](https://github.com/ethereum/go-ethereum) stand alone evm; make sure it is in your PATH (tested with version 1.8.27)
-- we offer support for three different smt solvers (tested with yices2 version 2.6.1.
+- We offer support for three different smt solvers (tested with yices2 version 2.6.1.
 Note we recommend Yices2; see Section 6.5 in the paper.):
 	- [Z3](https://github.com/Z3Prover/z3)
 	- [Yices2](https://github.com/SRI-CSL/yices2)
 	- [Boolector](https://github.com/Boolector/boolector)